kr4g/Klotho/README.md

 The `topos.py` base module contains a multitude of abstract "puzzle" functions deeply inspired by Category Theory, Topology, and abstract algebra in general.
 These functions are data-type agnostic and work entirely in a functional, LISP-like paradigm inspired by the [OpenMusic](https://openmusic-project.github.io/) software implemented in Common LISP.

-Every `topos.py` function is inherently recursive, allowing for the construction of highly complex abstract structures to emerge from very simple base operations.
+Every `topos.py` function is inherently recursive, allowing for the construction of highly complex abstract structures from very simple base operations.

 ### `Aikous`